screm1n/screm1n/README.md

 ## Hi there!! 🖐️
-I'm currently focused on *front-end* development.
-Concurrently, I'm expanding my skills in *backend* development and acquiring knowledge in database management.
+I'm currently focused on front-end development while concurrently expanding my skills in back-end development and acquiring knowledge in database management.
 - 🌏 Native in **Portuguese** and proficient in **English**.
 - 📝 Interested in learning, constantly evolving.
 - 🌐 Available for work and networking.